GALLERY LINKS

 ARTIST STATEMENT

-The texts I translate are specifically chosen to be ones that represent harm in our current society.
+The texts I translate are redacted through the act of creating the painting.
+Each letter equates to one brush stroke in the painting and as I complete the brush stroke, I mark it off with a dab of paint on the text document.
+This process produces a secondary painting of the marked-up text which I call an "algorithm byproduct."
+The texts are effectively destroyed, so I select texts that embody societal harm.
 I often focus on laws or legal documents since those are written accounts which explicitly state the priorities of society or what is accepted as civil.
-And yet these documents are filled with violent and exclusionary language, representing a status quo of objectification that is still embedded in our contemporary way of life.
+These documents are sometimes filled with violent and exclusionary language, representing a status quo of objectification that is still embedded in our contemporary way of life.
 Through the act of transforming them into paintings, I can obscure, reorder and highlight the words that make up the text, disarming them and building something beautiful and empowered out of them.

 BIO: